BlueGummi/charmos/README.md

 > The :trophy: means the task is a challenge, the :broom: means something is trivial

+- [ ] big problem - free and unmap memory once you are done

 ### "The Basics"

 - [x] gdt + idt